crazyuploader/rreading-glasses/README.md

 > This **will** modify your library. __Please__ back up your database _and
 > confirm you know how to restore it_ before experimenting with this.

-Navigate to `/settings/development` and update `Metadata Provider Source` with the address of your desired metadata service (a public instance is available at `https://api.bookinfo.pro`).
+Navigate to `http(s)://<your instance>/settings/development`.
+This page isn't shown in the UI, so you'll need to manually enter the URL.

+Update `Metadata Provider Source` with `https://api.bookinfo.pro` if you'd like to use the public instance.
+If you're self-hosting use your own address.

 Click `Save`.
-(This page isn't shown in the UI, so you'll need to manually enter the URL.)

 ![/settings/development](./.github/config.png)